adamjralph/protojs/README.md

 ### Tests
 Tests will be numerous and, for the most part unnecesary as this will be an oportunity to learn how to write simple tests.

+### Main program features

+The functionality of the program is initated by the addEventListener on the expenses-form HTML element which calls the function getInputData().